"You have to be real to get a deal"

 Cool looking but not so cool engagement

 There is one important aspect though that differentiates social media platforms from traditional media and this is its omnipresence: everywhere and anytime.
 This aspect allows acquaintances, friends and family – if we accept their invites – to be part of our day-to-day experiences all the time.
 And, because these platforms are open, we can also see into other people’s lives.
 We all personally know that individual who has an amazing online presence.
 The girlfriends that go to a supposedly cool bar, don’t have anything to talk about, but suddenly cozy up together for a boomerang shoot.
 Try once, twice, thrice, there, perfect.
-Post it, and go back to a lame looking at their phones, looking around, and then calling it an early night.
+Post it, and go back to a lame posture. looking at their phones, looking around, and then calling it an early night.
 As a result, we know that many of these early made online stars were just hoaxes of what real life is or can be like.
 Another consequence of this is that the early online stars have lost a lot of their shine.
-Once seeing by early users with a Wow factor, these hundreds of thousands, often millions of subscribers/following base influencers became marketing companies.
+Once seen by early users with a Wow factor, these hundreds of thousands, often millions of subscribers/following base influencers became marketing companies.
 New users quickly saw through their lack of originality and overall lack of down-to-earth style.
 These online super stars have lower engagement overall (i.e. interactions/number of followers).

 Missing the point?

 The mentioned realization is more and more the case.
 However, there are two groups that seem not to have caught on.
-Many brands and beginning content creators miss the point.
+Many brands and beginner content creators miss the point.
 With their eyes fixed in the remanence of social media’s early beginnings and their early participants, they still look for the girl with the half a million or more followers on IG.
 And, the woman content creator that reads about these online stars looks up to them and their pseudo traditional media style and wants to copy them.
 And this is where “influential” agencies come up.
 Setting their eyes in these two groups, they try to milk both brands and aspiring women content creators into paying them a pretty penny.
 The great majority of these influencer agencies act more like parasites providing little value to either.
 Thousands of women give their names, links, and emails to these agencies hoping they will be chosen.
 The influential “networks” that often are anything but, then turn around and tell brands they have millions in their social media outreach without even having made any contact with any of the people who gave them their personal info.
-The latest event into this gold rush and milking the social media cow, is the influencer training “certificate” mentioned at the beginning of this article.
+The latest event into this gold rush and the milking of the social media cow, is the influencer training “certificate” mentioned at the beginning of this article.

 All of this money being spent by both brands and aspiring content creators is largely being wasted.
 Aspiring content creators spend a lot of effort, money, and emotional energy so that they can feel unappreciated as they see themselves never get chosen via these influencer agencies.
 And, some brands are beginning to realize that paying up to 30k for an IG campaign or several thousand for an IG post is not a good cost/benefit strategy.